 UI athletics department reports COVID-19 testing update

-The department conducted 653 COVID-19 PCR tests for the week of Oct.
-19-25 and received six positive and 647 negative tests.
+The department conducted 605 COVID-19 PCR tests for the week of Oct.
+26-Nov.
+1 and received nine positive tests and 596 negative tests.

-The University of Iowa athletics department announced Monday that it conducted 653 COVID-19 PCR tests for the week of Oct.
-19-25 and received six positive tests and 647 negative tests.
+The University of Iowa athletics department conducted 605 COVID-19 PCR tests for the week of Oct.
+26-Nov.
+1 and received nine positive tests and 596 negative tests.

 According to a release, following the positive test result, protocol established by UI Athletics and medical staff, including contact tracing procedures, is being followed to ensure the safety of all UI Athletics student-athletes and staff.
 This mandatory protocol also includes isolation for the individuals who test positive, and quarantine for those individuals who might have been exposed to someone with the virus.